Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    ====================
    POST-INSTALL ACTIONS
    ====================
-   This package does not contain the native implementations of libSass for Windows.
-   Therefore, you need to choose and install the most appropriate package(s) for your platform.
-The following packages are available:

-    * LibSassHost.Native.win-x86
-    * LibSassHost.Native.win-x64

    If in your system does not `msvcp140.dll` assembly, then download and install the Visual C++ Redistributable for Visual Studio 2015 (http://www.microsoft.com/en-us/download/details.aspx?id=48145).